delab-team/de-ui/src/components/modal-confirm/Readme.md

 - `message`: The message or content of the confirmation dialog (can be a React node).
 - `onConfirm`: A function to execute when the user confirms the action.
 - `onCancel`: A function to execute when the user cancels or closes the modal.
+- `className`: The class name of the modal body.

 ## Example